Ben Simmons: 2019–20 season: First All-NBA and All-Defensive selections

-On 23 October 2019, in the 2019–20 NBA season opener against divisional rivals the Boston Celtics, Simmons scored 24 points on 68 percent shooting and recorded nine assist and eight rebounds in a 107–93 win.
+On 15 July 2019, the 76ers and Simmons agreed to a $170 million, five-year contract extension.
+On 23 October 2019, in the 2019–20 NBA season opener against divisional rivals the Boston Celtics, Simmons scored 24 points on 68 percent shooting and recorded nine assists and eight rebounds in a 107–93 win.
 On 22 November, Simmons recorded his first triple-double of the season and his 24th of his career after recording 10 points, 10 rebounds, and 13 assists in a 115–104 win over the San Antonio Spurs.
-On 7 December, Simmons scored a career-high 34 points, while making 12 out of 14 shots in a 141–94 win over the Cleveland Cavaliers, which included his second NBA career three-pointer.
-On 23 December, Simmons recorded yet another triple-double this time completing the feat while recording a career high 17 assists in a win over the Detroit Pistons.
+On 7 December, Simmons scored a career-high 34 points, while making 12 out of 14 shots, in a 141–94 win over the Cleveland Cavaliers, which included his second NBA career three-pointer.
+On 23 December, Simmons recorded yet another triple-double, this time completing the feat while recording a career high 17 assists, in a win over the Detroit Pistons.

 On 20 January 2020, Simmons scored 34 points and recorded 12 assists and 12 rebounds in a 117–111 win over the Brooklyn Nets.
 On 30 January, it was announced Simmons had been awarded with his second All-Star appearance.
 Simmons was drafted by Team LeBron and went on to score 17 points, 5 assists, and 6 rebounds in a Team LeBron win.
 In a 22 February game against the Milwaukee Bucks, Simmons left the game in the first quarter with an apparent lower back injury.
-It was revealed Simmons had a nerve impingement in his lower back and the team listed him as "out for an extended period of time".
+It was revealed Simmons had a nerve impingement in his lower back; the team listed him as "out for an extended period of time".
 Simmons was sidelined until the NBA returned after pausing play due to the COVID-19 pandemic.
 Simmons returned to play on 1 August 2020 during the NBA Bubble where he scored 19 points along with 13 rebounds and 4 assists in a loss to the Indiana Pacers.
 Simmons sat out the playoffs due to a knee injury, and the 76ers were eliminated 4–0 by the Boston Celtics.

-At the end of the season, Simmons was the 2020 NBA steals leader, and he was named to the All-NBA Third Team and the NBA All-Defensive First team.
+At the end of the season, Simmons was the 2020 NBA steals leader, and was named to the All-NBA Third Team and the NBA All-Defensive First team.